-On April 14, 1958 the inauguration meeting was held in Toronto.
+On April 14, 1958, the inauguration meeting was held in Toronto.
 After discussions, particularly on the subject of affiliation with other societies, the meeting agreed to proceed with the National Society.
-Dr. Solandt was elected President and Dr. Sandiford as Secretary.
-An election was held amongst those present to fill the remaining positions on the executive.
+Dr. Solandt was elected as President and Dr. Sandiford as Secretary.
+An election was held among those present to fill the remaining positions on the executive.

 The establishment of CORS in relationship to other societies:

 Negotiations were carried out with Dr. Hugh Miser, Secretary of ORSA, to establish a formal relationship.
 These were entirely successful and resulted in a 20% reduction in dues available to CORS members belonging to ORSA.
 Similar negotiations with the Operational Research Society (U.K.) led to a 15% reduction in the price of the Quarterly to members of CORS.
 In 1964, the ORSA National Meeting and the CORS Annual Meeting were held as a joint conference in Montreal.